ethansnow2012/rDragAndDrop/README.md

 </p>

 ## Note!
-> This project is fully tested use with some care.
+> This project is Not fully tested use with some care.
 And welcome any form of contribution ^.^ at this stage.

 ## Quickstart
  - npm install: